Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Proof of the Main Theorem

-This introduces another error term of the form $O_A\left(\frac{n}{N}\right)$, to account for all of the new terms $i>N$ in the now infinite sum, and also an error term to account for those additional terms with with $i<N$ but where $d>M$.
-This error term has the form
+We now extend both of the initial two sums in the main term of \eqref{eqn:firstapprox} to infinity, so that we can replace it with $nC_f$, defined in \eqref{eq:cf}.
+This introduces another error term of the form $O\left(\frac{An}{N}\right)$, to account for all of the new terms $i>N$ in the now infinite sum, and also an error term $E_3$ to account for those additional terms where $i\leq N$ but $d\geq M$.
+This gives where

-Here $v = \frac{\log M}{\log N}$ and we have used Lemma \ref{lem:recipsmooth} to bound the sum (assuming that $N$ and $M$ satisfy the conditions of that lemma.)
-Also by Lemma \ref{lem:recipsmooth} this same expression bounds the size of $\Theta(n,N,M)$, so putting this into our estimate \eqref{eqn:firstapprox} the sum over $f(k,n)$ becomes